IMAGINE 2020 Fund Guidelines

-- City agencies, cultural institutions, businesses, entrepreneurs, civic leaders, neighborhood and community-based organizations and individuals in the City of Denver
+- City agencies, cultural institutions, businesses, entrepreneurs, civic leaders, neighborhood and community-based organizations and individuals in the City and County of Denver

 PROGRAM FUNDING & REQUIREMENTS

-- Eligible applicants can apply for programs that are new or in development since the launch of the IMAGINE 2020 Cultural Plan (Spring 2014)
+- Eligible applicants can apply for programs that are new or have been in development since the launch of the IMAGINE 2020 Cultural Plan (Spring 2014)

-- Demonstrate a 1:1 or more match of resources including volunteer labor (valued at $20/hour), donated materials, or cash
+- Programs should demonstrate a 1:1 or more match of resources, including volunteer labor (valued at $20/hour), donated materials, or cash

 - Programs must take place in the City and County of Denver

-- Program must have a project director that will initiate, plan, implement and track impact of the program
+- Programs must have a project director who will initiate, plan, implement and track impact of the program

 - Projects can be independent or collaborative and reflect the applicant’s unique interpretation of the cultural plan